 Ruth Ramirez, MBA, is a child welfare advocate forging paths to resources for abused and neglected children.
 By sharing her personal story as a child who lived in foster care, Ruth elevates the voice of the “foster child” to create policy change and empower Miami’s most vulnerable.
 Ruth serves as Trustee of Our Kids of Miami-Dade & Monroe and is a Founding Member of Fostering Panther Pride at FIU.
 In 2015, Ruth received FIU’s “Worlds Ahead Graduate” commendation for her community service and educational achievements.

-Jane Marie Russell serves as in-house counsel for Univision Communications, Inc., where she is responsible for Univision’s technology and digital transactions.
+Jane Marie Russell serves as in-house counsel for Ole Distribution, LLC, an international multi-media company that distributes U.S. Pay TV and digital channels throughout Latin America.
 A Miami native, she is committed to making Greater Miami a better place to live, work, and thrive, especially in the areas of childhood literacy and environmental resilience.
 Jane Marie earned her BA from the University of Notre Dame, MA in Asian Studies from Florida International University, and JD from the University of Pennsylvania Law School.

 The Children’s Movement of Florida – Chief of Staff